Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Results

 \subsubsection{Complementary failure modes}

-The two generator classes fail on complementary signatures.
-The slot-based generator achieves E$\to$S (Sig1) and bilateral extremity (Sig2) by construction from its pool structure, but cannot achieve Zipfian shape (Sig4) without destroying MI (Sig3).
+The two generator classes fail on complementary signatures under both dialect references.
+The slot-based generator achieves E$\to$S (Sig1) and bilateral extremity (Sig2) by construction from its pool structure, but cannot achieve MI (Sig3) without destroying E$\to$S (Sig1).
 The Cardan grille, in its honest form, achieves neither E$\to$S (Sig1) nor Zipfian shape (Sig4) simultaneously; in its circular form (SPLIT + SHIFT or ROTATE), it achieves Sig3 and Sig4 but destroys Sig1.
-The VMS simultaneously achieves all four.
+Both dialects of the VMS simultaneously achieve all four.
 This complementary failure pattern, two mechanistically distinct generators failing on the same joint profile from different directions, provides stronger evidence for the distinctiveness of the VMS profile than either generator class alone.